lenck/siamese-mnist/README.md

 edit siamese_mnist_example
 ```
 ## Example Code
-An example tutorial on how to run the training and evaluate a [MNIST Siamese network](images/siamese_net.png) is in the MATLAB Live Script `example.mlx`.
+An example tutorial on how to run the training and evaluate a [MNIST Siamese network](images/siamese_net.png) is in the MATLAB Live Script `siamese_mnist_example.mlx`.
 It shows how to train and cut the Siamese network to parts in order to obtain the final feature embedding.

 The final embedding should look similar to this: ![Final embedding of the Siamese training](images/embedding.png)